 may benefit from an evaluation that assesses how his or her neurodevelopmental disorder may manifest in a work setting.

-The EWA evaluator assesses the customer's skills in at least three work (business) environments that align with his or her interests and the employment goal in the customer's individualized plan for employment (IPE), when known.
+The EWA evaluator assesses the customer's skills in at least three work environments that align with his or her interests and the employment goal in the customer's individualized plan for employment (IPE), when known.
 Each environment is assessed for a minimum of two hours.

 Exceptions